 15. Toilet Paper

-Talk about something everyone has on hand- toilet paper!
+With a toilet paper shortage in our country, this might not be the best tree for 2020, but it turned out awesome!
 Who would have thought toilet paper could be so elegant?
 This tp Christmas tree is surprisingly chic and modern and can be hung on any blank wall.
 Image oringially found on feel desain.

 While most people do have a junk drawer full or trinkets, this wall Chrsitmas tree takes the junk drawer to the next level.
 My favorite part are the framed pictures included on the Christmas tree.
 Consider doing this on a smaller scale to make it more manageable.